Best Free CRM Tools for Small Business 2026: 8 Top Picks Compared

 - Support is slow on the free tier

 Verdict: The best free CRM for freelancers and solopreneurs who also want email marketing without paying for a separate tool.
-The free plan is genuinely impressive for a one-person shop.
+The free plan is genuinely impressive for a one-person operation.

 #6.
 Capsule CRM — Best for Simple Pipeline Management

 Capsule CRM does one thing exceptionally well: it keeps things simple.
 It doesn't try to be a project management tool, a marketing platform, or a communication hub.
-It's just a clean, well-designed CRM — and for small businesses that are overwhelmed by feature bloat, that simplicity is genuinely refreshing.
+It's just a clean, well-designed CRM — and for small businesses drowning in feature bloat, that simplicity is genuinely refreshing.

-The free plan supports up to 2 users and 250 contacts, which is restrictive.
-I'll be honest — 250 contacts is tight enough that I'd almost call it a glorified trial rather than a real free plan.
-But the quality of the contact management, task tracking, and pipeline visibility is excellent even at the free tier.
+The free plan supports up to 2 users and 250 contacts, which is tight.
+I'll be honest — 250 contacts is restrictive enough that it almost feels like a trial rather than a real free plan.
+But the quality of the contact management, task tracking, and pipeline visibility is excellent even at this tier.
 Think of Capsule as the minimalist pick on this list.
 Sometimes that's exactly what you need.

 Key Features (Free Plan):